Which International GCSE grade is more valuable?

 Why should my school move to International GCSE (9–1)?

 This year, over 5 million GCSEs and International GCSEs will be awarded using the 9–1 grading scale, making it the most used and recognised grading scale for GCSE and International GCSE.
-By moving to the new 9–1 grading scale, you ensure that your choice of International GCSE is most closely aligned to the British curriculum and meets the same standards as Ofqual (The Office of Qualifications and Examinations Regulation) set in the UK, so students can successfully progress to GCE A level, International A level and to university.
+By moving to the new 9–1 grading scale, you ensure that your choice of International GCSE is most closely aligned to the British curriculum, so students can successfully progress to GCE A level, International A level and to university.

 Is moving to the revised specification difficult?